183rd Cavalry Regiment (United States): Postwar service

-After the war, in 1959, the 1st Battalion, 183d Infantry was reactivated as the 1st Squadron, 183d Armor, and served as the 29th Infantry Division's reconnaissance squadron until later inactivation.
+After the war, the 183rd designation returned to the force structure in 1959 under the Pentomic reorganization when the 1st Reconnaissance Squadron, 183d Armor, was activated as the 29th Infantry Division's reconnaissance squadron.
+The 1963 reorganization of the army resulted in the reorganization of the squadron as the 1st Squadron, 183rd Cavalry, continuing its reconnaissance mission.
+The squadron incorporated Troop D (Air) from the Maryland Army National Guard.
+The squadron was eliminated in 1968 together with the 29th Infantry Division.
+In 1986, when the 29th Infantry Division was reactivated, the 1st Battalion, 183rd Infantry was activated as part of the 2nd Brigade of the division.
+During the post-Cold War reduction of the Army National Guard, the 1st Battalion, 183rd Infantry was inactivated together with the 2nd Brigade of the 29th Infantry Division and the lineage of the Richmond Light Infantry Blues perpetuated by the 276th Engineer Battalion.

 War on Terror

-The Infantry/Armor unit was reactivated as the 2d Squadron, 183d Cavalry Regiment on 11 February 2006.
+The 2d Squadron, 183d Cavalry Regiment was activated on 11 February 2006, reflagged from 3rd Battalion, 111th Air Defense Artillery, and absorbed most of 2d Bn 116th Infantry.
 It was assigned to the 116th Infantry Brigade Combat Team of the 29th Infantry Division.
 The new squadron was given the mission of providing reconnaissance, surveillance, and target acquisition (or RSTA) for the brigade, and acted as the "eyes and ears" of brigade's commander.
 From September 2007 to May 2008, the squadron conducted security operations in Kuwait and Southern Iraq in support of Operation Iraqi Freedom.
 In August 2011, the 2-183d Cavalry deployed to Iraq again where it conducted convoy security operations under the name of Task Force 183.
 With 825 members, this was the largest deployment of Virginia National Guard soldiers since World War II.
 The unit returned home in December 2011.

-The 183d Infantry Regiment also became the 183d Regiment during the reorganization, and facilitates the Virginia Army National Guard's RTI (Regional Training Institute) at Fort Pickett, Virginia.
+The 183d Infantry Regiment also became the 183d Regiment during the reorganization, and facilitates the Virginia Army National Guard's RTI (Regional Training Institute) at Fort Barfoot (formerly Fort Pickett), Virginia.
 Colonel James A. Zollar became commander of the RTI in June 2016.

+In December 2021, Bravo Troop deployed to the Horn of Africa to support Operation Enduring Freedom-HOA for 9 months.
+In the HOA, the troop conducted security force operations in two separate locations.
+Bravo Troop returned to Virginia in September after 9 months of federal active duty.